sourcegraph/cody/vscode/README.md

 ## Choose Your LLM

 Cody Pro users can now select the LLM they want to use for chat and experiment to choose the best model for the job.
-Choose from Claude 2.0, Claude 2.1, ChatGPT 3.5 Turbo, ChatGPT 4 Turbo, Claude Instant, and Mixtral.
+Choose from Claude 3 Opus, Claude 3 Sonnet, Claude 3 Haiku, ChatGPT 3.5 Turbo, ChatGPT 4 Turbo, Claude Instant, and Mixtral.

 Administrators for Sourcegraph Enterprise instances can choose betweeen Claude and ChatGPT models to set for their teams as well.